Bartlesville Radio » News » Woodworking & Leather Crafting Camp for 4-H Members

 4-H members will get to practice their craft on Tuesday, June 29, during the Woodworking and Leather Crafting Camp.

 The camp will take place at the Washington County Extension Office & Fairgrounds Pavilion in Dewey from 9:00 a.m. to 3:00 p.m.
-This is open to any Nowata and Washington County 4-H Member who has completed the 2nd through 12th.
+This is open to any Nowata and Washington County 4-H Member who has completed the 2nd through 12th grade.

 Cost to attend is $15.
 Payments can be made the day of the event.
 Registration can be found here.